 “You won’t be $14.99 or they won’t be $9.99?”
 Mossberg followed up.

 “The prices will be the same,” Jobs said.
-“Publishers are actually withholding their books from Amazon because they’re not happy,” he added.
+“Publishers are actually withholding their books from Amazon because they’re not happy.”

 In the end, as Jobs predicted, prices rose.
-Amazon remained the market leader by the time the case got to court, but the internet retailer’s dominance had fallen from 90 percent to 65 percent.
-Barnes & Noble had eked out 20 percent, while Apple’s percentage languished in the single digits.
+Amazon remained the market leader by the time the case got to court, but the internet retailer’s dominance had fallen from 90% to 65%.
+Barnes & Noble had eked out 20%, while Apple’s percentage languished in the single digits.

 As the main negotiator for Apple, Cue’s testimony in the court case was considered a crucial piece of evidence.
-On the stand, Cue acknowledged that prices of some e-books rose after the iBooks Store opened.
+On the witness stand, the Apple exec acknowledged that prices of some e-books rose after the iBooks Store opened.
 However, he said this stemmed more from publishers’ unhappiness with Amazon than anything Apple did.

 Ultimately, a federal court found that Apple colluded with publishers.
-The company settled out of court in the price-fixing suit, in which potential damages were as high as $840 million.
-The court also appointed an antitrust monitor to watch over Apple, which caused Cupertino no end of headaches.
+The company settled out of court in the price-fixing suit, in which potential damages rose as high as $840 million.
+The court also appointed an antitrust monitor to watch over Apple, which caused Cupertino no end of headaches in the following years.